SabreDevStudio/postman-collections/NDC/README.md

 * Determine cancellation information for a fulfiled order
 * Cancel a fulfilled order and void/refund the ticket
 * Update passenger information in an order
-* Display a seat map with pricing infomration and seat attributes based on an offer or a confirmed order
+* Display a seat map with pricing information and seat attributes based on an offer or a confirmed order
 * Reserve a seat
 * Fulfill a paid seat
 * Reshop a fulfilled order and complete a voluntary change (rebook the passenger and exchange the ticekt)